 5 Abbey House Museum, Leeds – Events page

 6. National Coal Mining Museum, Wakefield – Events page

 7 The Tetley, Leeds – Events page

 9 National Railway Museum, York – Events page

 A HUGE thank you to everyone who contributed ideas for this list!

-Did we miss out your favourite?
+Did we miss out your favourite place to on a rainy day with kids?
 Let me know in the comments below!

 Try one of the top 20 parks in Yorkshire

 Pick from one of 20 FREE days out in Yorkshire